 Houston Health Care Lawyers Serving Medical Providers Nationwide

 The health care industry has seen a tremendous amount of change when it comes to the formation of business relationships that allow providers to prosper in a competitive and challenging environment.
 This includes arrangements involving physician practices that work with management service companies to delegate managerial and administrative responsibilities.

 While management service arrangements offer providers many benefits, including streamlined efficiency and more time for physicians to focus on practicing medicine, they can also introduce unique issues when it comes to state and federal laws regarding health care fraud and abuse, including prohibitions against self-referrals and fee splitting.

 Because violations of fraud and abuse laws can jeopardize the futures of medical professionals and practices – from creating exposure to costly and time-consuming audits to high stakes matters involving fraud investigations and civil or criminal penalties – ensuring regulatory compliance in any managerial service contract is of the utmost importance.

-At Hendershot, Cannon & Hisey, P.C., we know an “ounce of prevention is worth a pound of cure” when it comes to matters of health care and contractual / financial relationships forged by providers, and have the depth of experience to help medical clients throughout Texas and the U.S. when they need to draft, negotiate, and implement sound and compliant contacts.
+At Hendershot, Cowart & Hisey, P.C., we know an “ounce of prevention is worth a pound of cure” when it comes to matters of health care and contractual / financial relationships forged by providers, and have the depth of experience to help medical clients throughout Texas and the U.S. when they need to draft, negotiate, and implement sound and compliant contacts.

 Medical Management Services Contracts & Regulatory Implications